Jason Krizan

 Jason William Krizan (born June 28, 1989) is an American former professional baseball left fielder.
 He played college baseball at Dallas Baptist University, where Krizan was named a First-Team All-American in his senior season.
 The Detroit Tigers drafted Krizan in the eighth round of the 2011 MLB draft.
 He played in Major League Baseball (MLB) for the San Francisco Giants.
-He is currently the hitting coach for the Winston-Salem Dash, the High-A affiliate of the Chicago White Sox.
+He is currently the hitting coach for the Pensacola Blue Wahoos, the Double-A affiliate of the Miami Marlins.

 Amateur career

 Krizan attended Pflugerville High School in Pflugerville, Texas.
 At Pflugerville, he was named to the All-District Baseball Team all four years, the All-Central Texas Baseball Team as a junior in 2006 and as a senior in 2007, and the All-State Baseball Team by the Texas Sports Writers Association as a junior.

 Krizan enrolled at Dallas Baptist University, where he played college baseball for the Dallas Baptist Patriots of the National Collegiate Athletic Association's (NCAA) Division I, competing as an independent program.
 Krizan played collegiate summer baseball for the Pittsfield Dukes of the New England Collegiate Baseball League after the 2008 season, the Waterloo Bucks of the Northwoods League after the 2009 season, and the North Texas Copperheads of the Texas Collegiate League after the 2010 season.

 As a senior in 2011, Krizan had a 39-game hitting streak, a Dallas Baptist record.
 He also set an NCAA Division I record with 39 doubles in 2011, besting the previous record of 36 shared by Brad Hawpe, Damon Thames and Jeremy Morris.
 He batted .413/.498/.700, leading Division I independents in slugging percentage, doubles, home runs (10), RBIs (81), and OPS (1.199).
 Krizan led Dallas Baptist to its first NCAA Division I tournament victory.
 After the season, Krizan was named to the 2011 College Baseball All-America Teams of the American Baseball Coaches Association and Baseball America.